 In addition to co-founding and organizing The Race to Parenthood 5k, Jenn is the Chairman of The Road to Parenthood Board, she co-leads the RESOLVE RVA Third Party Reproduction Support group, has been a RESOLVE Advocacy Day Team Leader for the Mid-Atlantic region, and participates in the annual Richmond Fertility Workshop.
-She works full time as the Activities Coordinator at The Faison Center’s School for Autism and she is currently working on completing her bachelors degree at the University of Richmond’s School of Continuing and Professional Studies.
+She works full time as the School Activities & Volunteer Coordinator at The Faison School and she is currently working on completing her bachelors degree at the University of Richmond’s School of Continuing and Professional Studies.

 Learn more about surrogacy as a path to parenthood – click here.